 51. INTRODUCTION TO LITERATURE.
 A study of the basic principles, the philosophy and nature of literary art, and the technical terminology together with an analysis of examples of the various forms and types of poetry and prose.
-This is prerequisite to the literature classes unless the student shows that he has a working familiarity with the elements of literature.
 This course does not fulfill the general education literature requirement.
 Three credits; autumn; M.W.F., 8:25.